 Making provision in your Will to donate to Essentially Men is a way of honouring the service and work of our community of men.
 You can be certain that your final act of generosity will help make a real difference in changing the culture of men in New Zealand.

-Making a bequest is very straightforward; you don’t need to make a whole new will.
+Making an end of life gift is very straightforward; you don’t need to make a whole new will.

 If you already have a Will

-If you would like to include a bequest to Essentially Men in your existing Will, you can make a simple modification by adding a codicil (a codicil is a supplement to a Will that is intended to alter or modify it).
+If you would like to include an end of lift gift to Essentially Men in your existing Will, you can make a simple modification by adding a codicil (a codicil is a supplement to a Will that is intended to alter or modify it).
 To make sure your codicil is legal, we recommend it is checked and approved by a legal advisor.

 If you don’t have a Will

 A Will is an important legal document so it should be prepared by a legal professional.
 It’s important to discuss options and specific wording with your legal advisor to make sure your Will reflects your wishes clearly, giving specific guidance on how you want your assets and personal belongings distributed when you die.

 Wording for an end of life gift